Year 3

 Maths

-However, if they would like a change or to focus on particular tables, they can use "Hit the button".
+However, if they would like a change or focus on particular tables, they can use "Hit the button".

 https://www.topmarks.co.uk/maths-games/hit-the-button